It’s almost Election Day (for real)!

 Key Dates

-• Oct.
-28: Moved since the last election?
+• October 28: Moved since the last election?
 Want to make sure you receive your ballot in the mail?
 Make sure your voter registration is updated online by today.
-Today is also the last day we recommend mailing back your ballot for it to be received by Election Day.
-(Check your voter registration status at GoVoteColorado.gov.)
+It’s also the last day we recommend mailing your ballot back to ensure it’s received by 7 p.m. on November 5 (Check your voter registration status at GoVoteColorado.gov).

-• Nov.
-5: It’s Election Day, bbs.
-Be in line at a Voter Service Center or dropbox by 7 p.m. to vote. on Nov.
-5!
+• November 5: It’s Election Day, bbs!
+Be in line at a Voter Service Center or drop box by 7 p.m. to vote on November 5!

 Young People’s Priority Ballot Measures